How can I contact you if my questions aren’t answered here?

 What is Science for Progress?

 Science for Progress is an upstarting community for science advocacy, based in Lisbon, Portugal.
 We are following the March for Science, and our goal is to strengthen the roles of the sciences in society.
 We have social media outlets and this website to share content and invite people to join in.
-At the same time we will organize life events in Lisbon.
+We also hope to organize life events in Lisbon at some point.
 To create content and events, we are currently building an organization team!
 Want to join?
 Depending on how things go, we might turn into an association, or a non profit organization, one day, but let's take it slowly!

 There are, of course, other means to propagate our message.
-Social media, and this website will hopefully grow into platforms for, for example, articles, podcasts, or videos... and, yes, memes!
-We're really up for anything.
+Social media, and this website will hopefully continue to grow as platforms.
 But to get it done well, it takes a whole community of motivated people!

 What about the humanities?